The Holy Grail Press

 Cora was a resourceful person, though.

-She called up Mr. Herschfeld, the principal at Crossgrove,
+She called up Mr. Herschfeld,

 and convinced him her husband wasn’t at all too well,